lipseyj/blog/HW7.md

-###5.5: Develop a sequence diagram showing the interactions involved when a student registers for a course in a university.
+<h3>5.5: Develop a sequence diagram showing the interactions involved when a student registers for a course in a university.
 Courses may have limited enrollment, so the registration process must include checks that places are available.
-Assume that the student accesses an electronic course catalog to find out about available courses.
+Assume that the student accesses an electronic course catalog to find out about available courses.</h3>

-###5.7: Based on your experience with a bank ATM, draw an activity diagram that models the data processing involved when a customer withdraws cash from the machine.
+<h3>5.7: Based on your experience with a bank ATM, draw an activity diagram that models the data processing involved when a customer withdraws cash from the machine.</h3>

-###5.8: Draw a sequence diagram for the same system.
-Explain why you might want to develop both activity and sequence diagrams when modeling the behavior of a system.
+<h3>5.8: Draw a sequence diagram for the same system.
+Explain why you might want to develop both activity and sequence diagrams when modeling the behavior of a system.</h3>

-###6.4: Draw diagrams showing a conceptual view and a process view of the architectures of the following systems:
+<h3>6.4: Draw diagrams showing a conceptual view and a process view of the architectures of the following systems:</h3>

 <ul>